Skip to main content

 (6) An identification of the provider of each service appearing on the bill.

-(7) A notice in boldface type containing clear explanation for any change of providers, rates, terms, or conditions of service.
-Such notice shall appear on the first two consecutive bills following the occurrence of any such changes, excluding the first billing after the starting date of competitive retail electric service.
+(7) A notice in boldface type containing clear explanation for any change of providers, rates, terms, or conditions of service, with such notice appearing on the first two consecutive bills following the occurrence of any such changes, excluding the first billing after the starting date of competitive retail electric service.

 (8) The amount billed for the current period, any unpaid amounts due from previous periods, any payments or credits applied to the customer's account during the current period, any late payment charges or gross and net charges, if applicable, any nonrecurring charges, and the total amount due and payable.